Star Trek XII: The Wrath of Insurrection

 Section 31 was a nice reference to the series, even if it was botched.
 In Deep Space Nine, Section 31 is so top secret that only a few people know about it, and yet Admiral Marcus is telling all about it to Kirk and Spock.
 It's just a small thing that feels off, but I wanted to call it out.
 I guess the only consolation is that Marcus expects them to be wiped out by Klingons in the not-too-distant future.

 I'm okay that Scotty objects to the torpedoes, and I even find it in-character for him to be so very stubborn about it, but it's not explained why the chief engineer has anything to do with torpedoes in the first place.
 Why are they in engineering?
-Shouldn't they be taken from wherever them came onboard to the weapons bay?
+Shouldn't they be taken from wherever they came onboard to the weapons bay?
 Engineering is in the bowels of the ship; it's not like they need to make a pit-stop there.
 And finally, Scotty is not the cargo manifest officer; nobody should need his signature for anything related to torpedoes or bringing them aboard.
-It's all kind of a hackneyed way to get Scotty and Keenser off the ship, and I felt they could have done better.
+It's all a hackneyed way to get Scotty and Keenser off the ship, and I felt they could have done better.
 Hell, have Scotty learn about their mission to assassinate Harrison and have him object on moral grounds.
 That would have felt better than the nonetheless very well-acted scenes they used.
 One line of Scotty's really resonated with me: "This is clearly a military operation.
 Is that what we are now?
 'Cause I thought we were explorers."
 I thought so too, Mr. Scott.

-An aside from the previous scene, I absolutely love the warp core in Into Darkness.
+An aside from the previous scene.
+I absolutely love the warp core in Into Darkness.
 It's industrial, it's complicated, it's huge, and it looks like something taken from CERN.
 I've always been a fan of engineering in Star Treks past, and I've appreciated how slick and simple the layout was to best understand the treknology behind it.
 But this, this feels like the kind of sophisticated, intricate, and dangerous sort of technology a warp core would be.
 It has a scale about it that just draws the eye.
 That is all.
 Continuing on.

 I could have done without the Spock-Uhura banter in the shuttle.
 It's built up in the comics really well, actually.
 Spock becomes increasingly reckless and rationalizes it with logic, and Uhura is witness to the increasing destabilization of her boyfriend.
 Yet watching the film on its own, this awkward detente feels wildly out of place.